 Steps in Ethical Decision-Making

 PLEASE NOTE: I created this site to be fully accessible for people with disabilities; please follow this link to change text size, color, or contrast; please follow this link for other accessibility functions for those with visual, mobility, and other disabilities

 This chapter provides useful steps for understanding, thinking through, and responding effectively to ethical dilemmas, especially when faced with complex ethical gray zones.
 The steps help identify key aspects of a situation, consider benefits and drawbacks of our options, and discover better approaches.

-The Canadian Psychological Association (CPA) emphasized the importance of such steps by including seven in its original ethics code (1986) and increasing the number to ten in subsequent editions (1991, 2000).
+The Canadian Psychological Association (CPA) emphasized the importance of such steps by including seven in its original ethics code (1986) and increasing the number in subsequent editions.
 The asterisks in the following list mark steps that are versions of those that appear in the CPA code.

 Seventeen steps appear here, but not every step fits every situation, and some steps may need to be adapted.

 1 State the question, dilemma, or concern as clearly as possible

 Does the statement do the situation justice?
-Does it make clear what the problem is and why it's a problem?
+Does it make clear what the problem is and why it is a problem?
 Does it miss anything important to thinking through possible courses of action?
 Does any part of it get lost in the mists of vagueness, ambiguity, or professional jargon?
-Are some of the words misleading or not-quite-right?
+Are some of the words misleading or not quite right?
 Is there anything questionable about the statement's scope, perspective, or assumptions?
 Are there other valid ways to define the problem?

 Tight schedules, urgent situations, and an eagerness to solve the problem can rush us past this step, but coming up with the best approach depends on clearly understanding the ethical challenge.